creativenucleus/bytejammer/README.md

 ### Jukebox Mode

 Default (no arguments) mode will launch into jukebox mode, playing random Bytejams from LCDZ.
-It could also read a JSON file playlist (from remote and local), play in order or shuffle, and with a specified rotation time.
+It can be provided with a JSON file playlist (from remote and local) or .zip file.
 Applications:
     - To project onto a wall at parties to preach the good TIC and Bytejam words.
     - To play at events like the recent Unesco one.